 “Yeah, names and addresses, that’s it,” Slugger replied.

 “Tell me why I should help your ugly ass,” Cream seemed to look down on him from a sitting position.
-It was beginning to piss Slugger off.
+It was beginning to piss him off.

 “Worth a grand to me,” he replied.
 He had to grit his teeth.
 Rather than talking to the bitch, he wanted to stuff something hard and hot down her throat but he could wait on that for another time.
 Right now, she had Filch in her pocket and Filch could get her what he needed.

 “How bad you really want this, Slug,” Cream drew circles on the soft leather with one well manicured nail.